jerrywang5854/MQTT-subscribe/README.md

 ## Features

-- Connect multiple MQTT clients to an MQTT broker.
+- Connect multiple MQTT clients to an MQTT broker using WebSocket.
 - Subscribe to specific topics.
 - Log messages received by each client separately.
 - Summarize the message count per client upon program termination.